nats-io/nats-architecture-and-design/spec/connection.md

 It's worth noting that shorter PING intervals can improve responsiveness of the client to network issues, but it also increases the load on the whole NATS system and the network itself with each added client.

+#### Max Pings Out

+**default**: 2

+Sets number of allowed outstanding PONG responses for the client PINGs before marking client as disconnected and triggering reconnect.

 #### Retry on failed initial connect